In This Article

 Foods with low moisture content, such as fruits, can be dried.
 You can also dry your beef, but this will take a lot longer.
 This will drastically extend the shelflife of some of your food.

-By vacuum packaging, canning, or smoking foods, you can deprive your food of oxygen.
+By vacuum packaging, canning, or smoking foods, you can deprive your food of oxygen, which then prevents bacteria growth.

 6. Eat Leftovers

 Eat your leftovers to reduce food waste in your household.
-Please keep track of what you have on hand and attempt to include it in your regular meals.
+Keep track of what you have on hand and attempt to include it in your regular meals.

 7. Don't Wash Fresh Produce Before Storing